 The Changing Face of DC Governance Over Time

-Washington, DC was founded on July 16, 1790 after President George Washington chose it to be the new capital of the new United States of America.
-The states of Maryland and Virginia each ceded land to create a 100-square mile federal city that was to be distinct and different from the states.
+Washington, DC was established on July 16, 1790 after President George Washington chose it to be the new capital of the new United States of America.
+The states of Maryland and Virginia each ceded land to create a 10-square mile federal city that was to be distinct and different from the states.
 Washington chose Pierre L’Enfant to design the federal city with the Capitol to be the center of a grid.
-For the next 10 years, residents of Washington voted in either the Maryland or Virginia elections depending on the location of their residence.
+For the next 10 years, as Congress prepared to move to its permanent home, residents of Washington still voted in either the Maryland or Virginia elections depending on what part of the city they resided in.

-In 1801 Washington was officially declared the capital of the United States, and citizens living in the District were no longer allowed to vote for Congressional representatives by order of the Organic Act of 1801.
-Three commissioners appointed by the President governed the residents of the federal district.
+In 1801, when Congress moved in, Washington was officially declared the capital of the United States, and citizens living in the District of Columbia were no longer allowed to vote for Congressional representatives by order of the Organic Act of 1801.
+Three Commissioners appointed by the President governed the residents of the federal district.

 The First Steps

 In 1801 the federal district encompassed five units:

 Congress passed emergency legislation that divided the District into

 - Washington County where Maryland laws would apply, and

 - Alexandria County where Virginia laws would apply.